activities

 Skill Level: Intermediate

-Cahuita is located just south of Limón, the largest city on Costa Rica’s Caribbean Coast.
+Cahuita is located just south of Limón, the largest city on Costa Rica’s Caribbean side.
 Cahuita National Park is known for having the largest coral reef in Costa Rica, so this area experiences many reef breaks, like the waves you would find in Hawaii, and some great beach breaks, too.

 Playa Negra is one of the top surf spots in Cahuita and is best enjoyed during the dry season, from December to April.
-However, this spot can get busy with locals from Limón during the best surfing season, so don’t be surprised if you find large crowds at this spot.
+However, this spot can get busy with locals from Limón during the prime surfing season, so don’t be surprised if you find large crowds at this spot.

 As you can see, finding great places to surf in Costa Rica isn’t challenging.
 You may even feel overwhelmed by the wide variety of excellent Costa Rica surf spots to choose from!

-To make your decision easier, we recommend selecting the perfect place to stay, then finding the best surfing breaks near your accommodations.
-Our beautiful vacation rentals near Playa Flamingo and Playas del Coco in the Guanacaste Province are near some of the best surfing destinations in Costa Rica, like Playa Grande and Playa Tamarindo.
+To make your decision easier, we recommend selecting the perfect place to stay, then finding the ideal surfing breaks near your accommodations.
+Our beautiful vacation rentals near Playa Flamingo and Playas del Coco in the Guanacaste Province are near some of the top surfing destinations in Costa Rica, like Playa Grande and Playa Tamarindo.
 When you stay with Special Places of Costa Rica, you won’t have to travel far to enjoy some of the country’s most exhilarating waves.

 Surf’s up!
 See you in the water during your adventurous vacation to Costa Rica.